 - The nature of work that we will undertake in RIIO-ED1.
-This has been grouped into the following workstreams: - Major substations - Major underground circuits, 132kV and 33 kV - Major overhead circuits - Distribution underground systems, 11kV and LV - Distribution overhead systems - Major tunnelling and civil projects - Low carbon projects - National Grid connections - Our expenditure profile for the RIIO-ED1 period - Our current delivery structure currently we deliver our own capital programme based on an end-to-end Investment Delivery Model which maps out how the capital programmes are developed, designed, delivered and handed to UK Power Networks - Our supply chain members currently we source our supply chain by workstream (listed above).
-Our supply chain comprises the following three levels: - main general contractors who would be responsible for the sourcing and management of small to medium contractors who undertake specific work packages - contractors who deliver specific work packages e.g. civils - companies who provide labour, plant and material to Level 1 and 2 suppliers - Contract and commercial models
+This has been grouped into the following workstreams:

+- Major substations

+- Major underground circuits, 32kV and 33 kV

+- Major overhead circuits

+- Distribution underground systems, 11kV and LV

+- Distribution overhead systems

+- Major tunnelling and civil projects

+- Low carbon projects

+- National Grid connections

+- Our current delivery structure currently each DNO delivers its own capital programme based on an End-to-End Investment Delivery Model which maps out how the capital programmes are developed, designed, delivered and handed to UK Power Networks.

+- Our supply chain members currently we source our supply chain by workstream (listed above).
+Our supply chain comprises the following three levels:

+- main general contractors who would be responsible for the sourcing and management of small to medium contractors who undertake specific work packages

+- contractors who deliver specific work packages e.g. civils

+- companies who provide labour, plant and material to Level 1 and 2 suppliers

+- Contract and commercial models

-Our deliverability strategy sets out how we will proactively manage our supply chain through:
+Our deliverability strategy also sets out how we will proactively manage our supply chain through: